In this tutorial, you will learn to set up a simple scenario and to use the basic Dynamic Response System (DRS) functions.

 - In order to add a new line to the database, you need to select the Dialog Line Database tab in the Dynamic Response System widget and right-click on the empty space and select Insert Line to create a new line.
 The ID of the new line needs to be the same as the one that you indicated in the SpeakLine action and it needs to be a unique line; e.g. li_my_test_line.

 A single line can have multiple variations, which means even if you execute the same SpeakLine action twice, the actual line that is spoken can be different.
 This is a fast way to add variations on a line.
-For example, you can simply add three variations, by right-clicking the line and select Add line variation option.
-Note that the first variation is already stored in the within line, so you need to add two more.
+For example, you can simply add three variations, by right-clicking the line and selecting the Add line variation option.
+Note that the first variation is already stored within line, so you need to add two more.

 There are different properties that you can define for each line.
-For now, just add the text you want to display in the column Subtitle.You can archive the same result by splitting the different variations into different lines, and do the randomization on the response; this is just an optimization in the workflow.
+For now, just add the text you want to display in the column Subtitle.You can archive the same result by splitting the different variations into different lines, and do the randomization on the Response.

-Before you can test your new setup, you please double check the SpeakLine action in the response, is actually referencing our newly created line.
+Before you can test your new setup, double check if the SpeakLine action in the Response is actually linked to the newly created line.

-- If you now test the setup in the game, you should get an output like this:
+- If you now test the setup in the game, you should get an output as follows:

-Since the variation is picked at random, it might be a different line for you.
+Since the variation is picked at random, you might see a different line.